goliatone/gconfig/README.md

 ### Writing plugins

-A plguin is a simple object providing one `register` method which gets passed in the GConfig object, providing access to its prototype and top level methods.
+A plugin is a simple object providing one `register` method which gets passed in the GConfig object, providing access to its prototype and top level methods.
 It is recommended that the plugin object also specifies an `ID` and a `VERSION` attributes.

 ```javascript